leandroviajando/sentiment-analyser/README.md

 Following the Udemy course: [A to Z (NLP) Machine Learning Model Building and Deployment](https://www.udemy.com/course/a-to-z-nlp-machine-learning-model-building-and-deployment/)

+Enter a message to see if it is has a positive or negative connotation.

 ## Requirements

 Docker, and / or Python3